twallema/pySODM/docs/enzyme_kinetics.md

 ![dem_sim](/_static/figs/enzyme_kinetics/dem_sim.png)

 In a reactor packed with immoblized enzymes, mass transfer processes are often as important as the chemical reaction itself.
 We introduce our reactants at the reactor inlet, where they move between the catalytic beads in the free moving solvent.
-The enzyme is located inside the Novozyme 435 beads and the reactants undergo two processes before they reach the enzyme: 1) They diffuse from the free moving solvent stream to the surface of the catalyst, this is called *external diffusion*.
+The enzyme is located inside the Novozyme 435 beads and the reactants undergo two processes before they reach the enzyme: 1) They diffuse from the free moving solvent stream, through the layer of slower moving solvent adhering the catalyst bead (*boundary layer*) to the surface of the catalyst, this is called *external diffusion*.
 2) They diffuse inside the pores of the catalyst to an enzyme molecule, this is called *internal diffusion*.
+Finally, the reaction happens and the reverse mass transfer processes releas the product in the free moving solvent stream.

 ![heterogeneous_catalyst](/_static/figs/enzyme_kinetics/massTransferCatalystPellet2.png)

 Luckily, the internal pores of the Novozyme 435 beads are quite large so internal diffusion can be ignored.
 This drastically simplifies our model, we only need to account for the mass transfer resistance between the free moving solvent and the surface of the catalyst.
 We will build a 1D model (along the axial dimension of the reactor) and assume our species are transported by diffusive and convenctive forces in the free moving solvent.
 The species can be transported through the liquid boundary layer to the catalyst particle surface where they can undergo the enzymatic reaction at a rate {math}`v^i`.
+This system is governed by the following equations (for a derivation, see the manuscript *coming soon*),

 ```{math}
 \begin{cases}